ThaUnknown/jassub/README.md

 Headers are recommended to use this library, as it uses SharedArrayBuffer for multi-threading, but if you can't set them, it will still work in single-threaded mode.

+See https://github.com/gpuweb/gpuweb/wiki/Implementation-Status for a WebGPU support table, and what flags you might need to enable it in your browser.

+## Usage

-Then install the library via:
+Install the library via:

 ```shell
 [p]npm i jassub